Pat Jimenez - Instructor

 FRC: Building End-Range Strength

-This makes FRC one of the most effective methods for building resilient joints and durable mobility, but it can also feel intimidating or inaccessible for those with limited flexibility.
-Without proper coaching or modifications, beginners may struggle to get the full benefit.
+FRC drills often use progressive intensity — starting at 20% effort, building to 40%, and sometimes approaching maximum contraction.
+It is one of the most effective methods for building resilient joints and durable mobility, but it can also feel intimidating or inaccessible for those with limited flexibility.

-Fascia in performance
+Fascia in Performance

 Fascia is essential for athletic performance and creative movement.
 By distributing force across the entire body, it conserves energy and prevents overloading any single muscle or joint.
 This interconnected network allows complex, efficient, and resilient movement patterns.